nhanb/old.hi.imnhan.com/content/pages/projects.md

 [McRoss](https://sr.ht/~nhanb/mcross) is a minimal and usable [gemini://](https://gemini.circumlunar.space/) browser written in python and tkinter, meaning it Just Works (tm) on any self-respecting desktop OS.
-Fast forward a couple of years and there's still no interesting content there (that I can find anyway).
+Fast forward a couple of years and there's still no interesting content on the gemini-verse (that I can find anyway).
 Also given the fact that there's a very good [web proxy](https://portal.mozz.us/gemini/mozz.us/) now, McRoss is pretty much shelved.

 ## Caophim